Russian diplomats in EU: unpaid wages, low morale

 The EFIS report painted a picture of an isolated Russian leader, who has centralised all decision-making in his presidential administration and who only trusts his top aides Anton Vaino and Sergey Kiriyenko, while being wary of the rise of oligarch warlords, such as mercenary chief Yevgeny Prigozhin.

-But Putin has ploughed billions into his internal security apparatus and there's no prospect on internal regime change, for instance in this year's presidential elections, EFIS said.
+But Putin has also ploughed billions into his internal security apparatus and there's no prospect of internal regime change, for instance in this year's presidential elections, EFIS said.

 'Ageing autocrat'